 Despite the significant downsides of the REDUX/bonus choice, many servicemembers still choose this option every year.
-Although the share taking REDUX/bonus has fallen over time, over 20 percent of eligible Marines are still choosing this option.
-We fear that this might increase as the recent economic downturn worsens.
+Although the share taking REDUX/bonus has fallen over time, 15 percent of eligible Marines are still choosing this option.
+We fear that this might increase as the economic downturn persists.
 We continue to work with the Marine Corps leadership to help inform Marines about the consequences of this choice.